 There are some caveats in using techniques from sensory integration protocols with this population.
 This doesn’t mean “no”; it means think about it first.
 The use of the Wilbarger Protocol is one that requires some thought before initiating with EDS kids.

 The Wilbarger Protocol:

 For those of you who are unfamiliar with the Wilbarger Protocol, it is a common treatment approach for children with sensory sensitivity, sensory discrimination issues and poor sensory modulation.
-Created by Patricia Wilbarger, a terrifically talented OTR who directly trained me as a young therapist, it is a neurologically-informed treatment that can be used quickly for both immediate improvement in sensory processing and also makes long-term alterations in the brain’s ability to use sensory input for movement and state control.
-It involves skin brushing and joint compression in a carefully administered method that uses the “gate theory” of sensory processing to assist the nervous system in regulating awareness and arousal.
+Created by Patricia Wilbarger, a terrifically talented OTR who directly trained me as a young therapist, it is a neurologically-informed treatment that can be used quickly for both immediate improvement in sensory processing and it can make long-term alterations in the brain’s ability to use sensory input for movement and state control.
+The Wilbarger Protocol involves skin brushing and joint compression in a carefully administered method that uses the “gate theory” of sensory processing to assist the nervous system in regulating awareness and arousal.